Matthew Ridgway: Death

-Ridgway died at his suburban Pittsburgh home at age 98 in July 1993 of cardiac arrest.
+Ridgway died at his suburban Pittsburgh home on 26 July 1993, of cardiac arrest, at the age of 98.
 He was buried at Arlington National Cemetery, in Arlington, Virginia.
 In a graveside eulogy, Chairman of the Joint Chiefs of Staff, General Colin Powell, said: "No soldier ever performed his duty better than this man.
 No soldier ever upheld his honor better than this man.
 No soldier ever loved his country more than this man did.
-Every American soldier owes a debt to this great man."
+Every American soldier owes a debt to this great man".

 Legacy

 During his career, Ridgway was recognized as an outstanding leader, earning the respect of subordinates, peers, and superiors.
-General Omar Bradley described Ridgway's work turning the tide of the Korean War as "the greatest feat of personal leadership in the history of the Army."
+General Omar Bradley described Ridgway's work turning the tide of the Korean War as "the greatest feat of personal leadership in the history of the Army".
 A soldier in Normandy remarked about an intense battle while trying to cross a key bridge, "The most memorable sight that day was Ridgway, Gavin, and Maloney standing right there where it was the hottest [heaviest incoming fire].
 The point is that every soldier who hit that causeway saw every general officer and the regimental and battalion commanders right there.
-It was a truly inspirational effort."
+It was a truly inspirational effort".

 On the day of the Germans' furthest advance in the Battle of the Bulge, Ridgway commented to his subordinate officers in the XVIII Airborne Corps: "The situation is normal and completely satisfactory.
 The enemy has thrown in all his mobile reserves, and this is his last major offensive effort in this war.
-This Corps will halt that effort; then attack and smash him."
+This Corps will halt that effort; then attack and smash him".

 Ridgway considered leadership to have three primary ingredients: character, courage, and competence.
-He described character—including self-discipline, loyalty, selflessness, modesty, and willingness to accept responsibility and admit mistakes—as the "bedrock on which the whole edifice of leadership rests."
+He described character—including self-discipline, loyalty, selflessness, modesty, and willingness to accept responsibility and admit mistakes—as the "bedrock on which the whole edifice of leadership rests".
 His concept of courage included both physical and moral courage.
 Competence included physical fitness, anticipating when crises will occur and being present to resolve them, and being close to subordinates—communicating clearly and ensuring that they are treated and led well and fairly.